haile12michael12/system-design-challenges/system-design-challenges-50/day13/README.md

 # Day 13 - High-Durability Payment Gateway

 ## Challenge Description
-High-Durability Payment Gateway - Build a small API that processes payments with guaranteed durability and transaction logs.
+Build a small API that processes payments with guaranteed durability and transaction logs.
 Goal: Explore Latency vs Durability.

 ## Learning Goals
 - Understand the core design trade-offs for this challenge